svpx/hawk-api/README.md

 ### 7.3 Get all data by sensors type

 It is possible to get data by the sensor type, either WIFI or CV.
 It works on the same principle as GET sensor list.
-To get data by sensor by types make a GET request to the API endpoint in section [7.1 API Endpoint and Params](#71-api-endpoint-and-params)<br>
+To get data by the sensor by types make a GET request to the API endpoint in section [7.1 API Endpoint and Params](#71-api-endpoint-and-params)<br>
 `Ex. /hawk/api/v01/sensor?api_key=YOUR_API_KEY&type=all&stype=WIFI`

 ### 7.4 Get data of one sensor by Internal ID

-To get the data of one particular sensor from the database, a GET request with the parameter **type** set to **one** and **internalId** set to the Internal ID of sensor can called. <br>
+To get the data of one particular sensor from the database, a GET request with the parameter **type** set to **one** and **internalId** set to the Internal ID of the sensor can be called. <br>
 `Ex. /hawk/api/v01/data/?api_key=YOUR_API_KEY&type=one&internalId=CV001BER`

 ## 8. De-registration and Deletion

-For the sake of simplicity any sensor can be deleted by making a POST request to the API endpoint with the internalId of the sensor to be de-registered.
+For the sake of simplicity, any sensor can be deleted by making a POST request to the API endpoint with the internalId of the sensor to be de-registered.
-Every sensor should initial derigistration when the shut down sequence is intiated for the sensor.
+Every sensor should initial deregistration when the shutdown sequence is initiated for the sensor.

 ### 8.1 API Endpoint and Params